Purchasing power parity: UBS

-The bank UBS produces its "Prices and Earnings" report every 3 years.
+The bank UBS produces its "Prices and Earnings" report every three years.
 The 2012 report says, "Our reference basket of goods is based on European consumer habits and includes 122 positions".

-Educational
+Simplified

-To teach PPP, the basket of goods is often simplified to a single good.
+To teach the intuition and calculation of PPP factors, the basket of goods is often simplified to a single good.

 Big Mac Index

 The Big Mac Index is a simple implementation of PPP where the basket contains a single good: a Big Mac burger from McDonald's restaurants.
-The index was created and popularized by The Economist as a way to teach economics and to identify over- and under-valued currencies.
+The index was created and popularized by The Economist in 1986 as a way to teach economics and to identify over- and under-valued currencies.

 The Big Mac has the value of being a relatively standardized consumer product that includes input costs from a wide range of sectors in the local economy, such as agricultural commodities (beef, bread, lettuce, cheese), labor (blue and white collar), advertising, rent and real estate costs, transportation, etc.

 There are some problems with the Big Mac Index.
 A Big Mac is perishable and not easily transported.
 That means the law of one price is not likely to keep prices the same in different locations.
-McDonald's restaurants are not present in every country, which limits the index's usage.
-Moreover, Big Macs are not sold at every McDonald's (noticeably in India), which limits its usage further.
+McDonald's restaurants are not present in every country, which limits the index's comprehensiveness globally.
+Also, Big Macs are not sold at every McDonald's store (notably in India), which limits its usage further.

 In the white paper, "Burgernomics", the authors computed a correlation of 0.73 between the Big Mac Index's prices and prices calculated using the Penn World Tables.
 This single-good index captures most, but not all, of the effects captured by more professional (and more complex) PPP measurement.

 The Economist uses The Big Mac Index to identify overvalued and undervalued currencies.
 That is, ones where the Big Mac is expensive or cheap, when measured using current exchange rates.
 The January 2019 article states that a Big Mac costs HK$20.00 in Hong Kong and US$5.58 in the United States.
 The implied PPP exchange rate is 3.58 HK$ per US$.
 The difference between this and the actual exchange rate of 7.83 suggests that the Hong Kong dollar is 54.2% undervalued.
 That is, it is cheaper to convert US dollars into Hong Kong dollars and buy a Big Mac in Hong Kong than it is to buy a Big Mac directly in US dollars.